charder001/Project-Tech/README.md

 3. start the server using "node index.js" in your terminal

-4. Open your browser and navigate to "localhost:3000", this will bring you to the homepage
+4. Open your browser and navigate to "localhost:3007", this will bring you to the homepage

+5. Message me if you'd like the full project to connect your mongoDB database.

+## Usage

+Going to "localhost:3007/login" will bring you to the login page.
+Here you have the option to log-in, register an account or going back to the homepage.
+Creating an account will put store data in your local mongoDB database.
+Using this, you can now log in.
+Logging in will use express-sessions to keep you signed in.
+From here you will be redirected to the dashboard.
+On this dashboard you are able to add and remove users and able to log out.

+That's it for now!

 ## Feedback